asampalis/DSA/README.md

 **Input file specifications**
 <br></br>
 Simple string search key text file must only have num and a string seperated by a singular "-".
+Only one line.
 <br></br>
 **Input key:**
 <br></br>